 Deflation is associated with an increase in interest rates, which will cause an increase in the real value of debt.
 As a result, consumers are likely to defer their spending.

-It is a situation when decreasing price levels will trigger a chain reaction that leads to lower production, lower wages, decreased demand, and even lower price levels.
+This is a situation where decreasing price levels trigger a chain reaction that leads to lower production, lower wages, decreased demand, and even lower price levels.
 During a recession, the deflation spiral is a significant economic challenge because it further worsens the economic situation.